KFC mac and cheese bowls are back July 18 for $5

 (NEXSTAR) — They haven’t been available on KFC menus since 2019 but starting July 18, KFC’s Mac & Cheese Bowls are back.

-The bowls feature popcorn chicken mixed with macaroni noodles and blend of cheeses.
+The bowls feature popcorn chicken mixed with macaroni noodles and a blend of cheeses.

 Mac and cheese bowls are merely one of many special menu items, which include discontinued KFC items like the BBQ Bacon Boxmaster (chicken, bacon barbecue sauce and a hash brown inside a tortilla) and the Double Down Dog (hotdog that replaces the bun with fried chicken).